 The areas by Big Thunder Mountain, entering Toon Town, New Orleans Square, and Splash Mountain all have moderate to steep grades.
 Exiting Indiana Jones and Soarin’ also have a long steep grade when pushing a wheelchair.
-Be prepared, go at a slow steady pace, and make sure you stretch your hamstrings before you begin the day to help with these challenging sections of the park.
+Be prepared and go at a slow steady pace.
+Make sure you stretch your hamstrings before you begin the day to help with these challenging sections of the park.

 3. The importance of taking time for myself.